oinanoanalysis/h5oina/H5OINAFile.md

 This document details the specification for the Oxford Instruments NanoAnalysis HDF5 file format (_.h5oina_).
 It is using the [Hierarchical Data Format 5](http://www.hdfgroup.org) file format library, which has several implementations in different programming languages.
+The file format is largely influenced by the H5EBSD file format developed by Jackson et al. (2014) [[doi](http://dx.doi.org/10.1186/2193-9772-3-4)].
+More details about the guiding principles used in the design of this file format and its scope of use within the microanalysis community can be found in this M&M abstract [[doi](10.1017/S1431927621006103)].

 This file format can be used to export:
  - Electron images
  - EDS maps